-When a compliance issue has been identified through routine monitoring, by report, by an investigation or otherwise, the Corporate Compliance Officer will ensure that the issue is shared with the President and CEO, the vice president and the director who has responsibility for the service area and the staff member(s) involved in the matter in question.
-The director, with the approval of the Compliance Officer and the vice president, is responsible for the development of an action plan to address the compliance issue.
+When a compliance issue has been identified through routine monitoring, by report, by an investigation or otherwise, the Corporate Compliance Officer will ensure that the issue is shared with the President and CEO, the Chief OperatingOfficer, and the vice president, who has responsibility for the service area and the staff member(s) involved in the matter in question.
+The director of the department the employee is linked to, with the approval of the Compliance Officer and the vice president, is responsible for the development of an action plan to address the compliance issue.
 The director, and/or program vice president, is responsible for implementing and monitoring the action plan.
-The President and CEO, Compliance Officer and/or vice president may consult with the Corporate Compliance Committee, the organization's legal counsel or other resource as necessary.
+These documents will be submitted to the Corporate Compliance Officer.
+The President and CEO, COO, Compliance Officer and/or vice president may consult with the Corporate Compliance Committee, the organization's legal counsel or other resource as necessary.
 In appropriate cases, the Board of Trustees will be consulted to develop and/or approve an appropriate action plan.